-Respondent pled guilty to two counts of sale of cocaine and two counts of possession of cocaine.
-He signed a plea form that stated that a hearing may be set to determine if he qualified as an habitual offender and that he understood that he could be subject to a maximum sentence of 80 years imprisonment with no eligibility for basic gain time if found by the judge to be a He affirmatively indicated at his plea habitual offender. hearing that he read the written agreement before he signed it, that he had an adequate opportunity to ask questions of his attorney about the agreement, and that he understood the Respondent was sentenced as an habitual offender to agreement. six years imprisonment followed by three years probation on count one, three years consecutive probation on count two and three years probation on each of counts three and four concurrent with The Fifth District Court of Appeal vacated the count two. habitual offender sentences and remanded for resentencing citing Thompson v.
+Respondent pled guilty to carrying a concealed firearm.
+He signed a plea form that provided for the maximum sentences should he be determined by the judge to be an habitual offender and that he understood that he could be subject to a maximum sentence of ten years with no eligibility for basic gain time if found by the judge to be an habitual offender.
+He affirmatively indicated at his plea hearing that he read the written agreement before he signed it, that he had an adequate opportunity to ask questions of his attorney about the agreement, and that he understood the Respondent was sentenced as an habitual offender to agreement. three years probation.
+The Fifth District Court of Appeal vacated the habitual offender sentences and remanded for resentencing citing Thompson v.
 State, 638 So.
 2d 116 (Fla.
-5th DCA 1994), Santoro v.
-State, 19 Fla.
-L. Weekly D2302 (October 28, 1994) and Cole v.
-State, 640 So.
-2d 1194 (Fla.
-1st DCA 1994).
+5th DCA 1994).
 The State then filed a Notice To Invoke Discretionary Jurisdiction of this Court based on express and direct conflict with a decision of this Court.